henry2004y/Ganymede/menu1.md

 \end{align}

 This is very small!
 For the coarse grid run with about 0.3 million cells, the time step at the surface is on the order of $10^{-3}$s.
 For 1000 steps in local timestepping, the increase in density is only 1!
 Maybe this is the reason why the German group run their model in steady state for 1.2 million steps: if they have approximately the same time step, then the final density near the surface will be on the order of $10^{3}\, [\text{cm}^{-3}]$, which is consistent with the contour plots in their paper.
 I don't know if I can speed this up.

+For my specific problem, I need to have a feeling about the surface density, pressure and temperature in equilibrium.
+If I trust [Fatemi+, 2018]'s result, than it means that the thermal pressure does not matter much.
+Similar things may happen in [Duling+, 2014][Duling+2014].
+According to my simple test, the upstream pressure has little influence on the magnetic field topology.

+Use MHD just to simulate the thermal plasma background, and use PIC to get the energetic part done?

 ## Outer BCs